alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

 ## Education

-Alec believes in the value of a multidisciplinary education
+Alec believes in the value of a multidisciplinary education experience to build the character and knowledge needed that to perform well in fields that necessarily rely on a deep understanding of a breadth of topics

 * Vanderbilt University, Class of '24
   * BS Cognitive Studies